GrantMeStrength/KIM1/README.md

 a fit when I tried to run it.
 So here is some C# code that will get you most of the way to writing a utility that can take your assembled 6502 (from a emulated assembler for example) into a format you can load into the KIM-1 or clone.

+## Kim Uno Case

+Some guides on making a case for the KIM Uno: a small, battery powered handheld KIM clone designed by Oscar Vermeulen.
+This case is constructed using laser-cut acrylic and a 3D printed frame.
+Photos are included.

 ## Links

 * [KIM-1](https://www.wikipedia.org/wiki/KIM-1)